Documentation Index

 - Restrict access to ngrok endpoints only to users authenticated via Frontegg

-To configure ngrok tunnels with Frontegg, you must have:- A Frontegg account with administrative rights to create apps
+- A Frontegg account with administrative rights to create apps.

-- An ngrok Enterprise Account with an authtoken or admin access to configure edges with SAML.
+- An ngrok Pay-as-you-go account with an authtoken or admin access to configure endpoints with SAML.

 1. Download the IDP metadata